+UP UP UP UP 201 Introduction to Unbox and Designal Dispuise 4

-UP 201 Introduction to Urban and Regional Planning 4
+UP Introduction to Urban and Regional Planning 4

-UP 314 Methods for Investigation of
+314 Methods for Investigation of

-Urban Systems
+Urban Systems4

 UP 353 Land Use Planning

-UP 365 Planning Law and Ethics (W) 4
+365 Planning Law and Ethics (W) 4

 UP 424 Geographic Information Systems and Design

 Tools for Planning

 UP 433 Introduction to Environmental Planning 4

 UP 454 Local Economic Planning

 UP 494 Planning Practicum

+.
 Cogna ate Are as (21 credits): A critical component for completion of

-the m ajor is t the design of a professional cognate.
-Students must

-meet with the e program advisor to identify a cognate that comple-

-ments their core planning courses.
-All selected courses must be at
+Cognate Areas (21 credits): A critical component for completion of the major is the design of a professional cognate.
+Students must meet with the program advisor to identify a cognate that complements their core planning courses.
+All selected courses must be at or above the 300-level.

 The School of Planning, Design and Construction is administered jointly by the College of Agriculture and Natural Resources and the College of Social Science.
 The school offers a Master of Urban and Regional Planning degree program with a major in urban and regional planning, and a Master of International Planning Studies degree program with a major in international planning studies through the College of Social Science.
 Those programs are described below.
-The school also offers a Master of Arts degree program in Environmental Design; a Master of Science degree program in Construction Management, and a Doctor of Philosophy degree program in Planning, Design and Construction through the College of Agriculture and Natural Resources.
+The school also offers a Master of Arts degree program in Environmental Design; a Master of Science degree program in Construction Management, and a Doctor of

+Philosophy degree program in Planning, Design and Construction through the College of Agriculture and Natural Resources.
 For information about those programs, refer to the statement on the School of Planning, Design and Construction in the College of Agriculture and Natural Resources section of this catalog.